dyeeee/OS_Programming_Projects/Project4/README.md

 Using gcc with -lpthread

-gcc -0 checker checker.c -lpthread
+gcc -o checker checker.c -lpthread